Sedation Dentistry - Encinitas, CA

 Levels of Sedation

-In moderate sedation, the patient remains awake, but is considerably more relaxed.
+In moderate sedation dentistry, the patient remains awake, but is considerably more relaxed.
 The patient is only able to respond to large or significant stimulus and exhibits a slower response time.
 The patient will likely slur his/her words and will most likely not remember the exam or treatment.

-Oral sedation eases a patient’s anxiety without the need for IV’s or needles.
+Oral sedation dentistry eases a patient’s anxiety without the need for IV’s or needles.
 This is an excellent option for patients who have difficulty getting numb from lidocaine and similar agents.
 The patient will take a small pill 1-hour prior to the appointment.
 This pill may make the patient drowsy, so a companion will need to escort the patient to and from the appointment.
 The patient will arrive at the office feeling calm and relaxed and will be escorted to a treatment room where s/he will be wrapped in a warm blanket.
 Once settled into the treatment room, the dentist and team will perform the exam or procedure, while continually monitoring the patient’s vital signs to ensure health and safety.
 After the treatment is completed, the companion will escort the patient home to rest and sleep for a few hours while the effects of the oral sedative wear off.
+If you are interested in oral sedation dentistry in Encinitas, CA, give the office of Dr. Ann Kania a call today to see if you qualify!

-This type of sedation requires advanced specialized training and certification from the State Board of Dental Examiners.
+This type of sedation dentistry requires advanced specialized training and certification from the State Board of Dental Examiners.
+If you're interested in this type of sedation dentistry for your dental anxiety, contact Dr. Ann Kania of Encinitas, CA to schedule an appointment today!

 In order to reduce the pain and discomfort of certain procedures, dentists will use a local anesthetic to numb the treatment site.
 Medicine such as lidocaine, or similar numbing agents, is injected into the gum and inner cheek to eliminate sensation in the area.
 The numbness will generally last a few hours after the procedure, gradually fading away.
 Because the numbness only affects the sensitivity of the teeth and jaw, the patient remains awake and alert, able to respond quickly to any requests or instructions from the doctor.
 Also, because patients are not mentally sedated, patients can usually dive home or return to work immediately following the procedure.